RamenVentures/Operating-Manual/README.md

 Once we've invested in your company, we ask of only two things:

+### Getting Started Together

+We ask founders to spend some time [Getting Started Together](/getting_started_together.md) after we invest.

+### Staying In Touch

+Our [mission](#why-we-exist) is to help you be successful, and to help us accomplish that, we need to be up to current with what's going on.
+We ask you to:

 1. Provide us with concise and regular [monthly updates](samples/sample_monthly_update.md).
 2. Keep an open and honest communication channel open.
 Some things can't wait until a monthly update.
 Reach out to us whenever you want to talk and we'll make ourselves available.

-Our [mission](#why-we-exist) is to help you be successful, and to help us accomplish that, we need to be up to current with what's going on.
 Please don't only share good news; we'll be by your side on the best days and on the worst days.